joshjab/AIFlightPlanner/tasks/prd-backend-data-gng.md

         }
         ```
 5.  **Error Handling:**
-    *   The backend must gracefully handle errors during external API calls (e.g., network issues, API rate limits, invalid responses).
+    *   The backend must gracefully handle errors during web scraping (e.g., network issues, website structure changes, CAPTCHAs).
-    *   In case of external API failures, the backend should return appropriate error messages or status codes to the frontend, indicating which data could not be retrieved.
+    *   In case of web scraping failures, the backend should return appropriate error messages or status codes to the frontend, indicating which data could not be retrieved.
     *   The data caching/database population process should be resilient to errors from external sources.

 ## 5. Non-Goals (Out of Scope)